wilfredzakeo/elevator_system/README.md

 The lobby is floor 0, and the penthouse is floor 10.
 The building contains one basement (floor -1).
-Project was compiled in netbeans main file to rune: elevator.java in src folder
+Project was compiled in netbeans main file to run: elevator.java in src folder